h3fang/h3fang.github.io/_posts/2019-9-3-cityu_wifi.md

 CityU WLAN (WPA)    xx:xx:xx:xx:xx:F1  49      no      5240 MHz
 ```

-Choose a BSSID that is good for you (strong signal strength, 2.4G or 5G)
+Choose a BSSID (the MAC address of the access point) that is good for you (strong signal strength, 2.4G or 5G).

-Then specify the BSSID for your WIFI profile (if you use `NetworkManager` and `nm-applet`.).
+Then specify the BSSID for your WIFI profile (if you use `NetworkManager` and `nm-applet`).

 ![_config.yml]({{ site.baseurl }}/images/NetworkManager-BSSID.png){: .align-center}